josepharielct/LocalRAG/README.md

 # Models Used
 1. Embedding Model: all-mpnet-base-v2
-1. LLM Model: Gemma IT (the specific type varying depending on hardware capabilities)
+2. LLM Model: Gemma instruction-tuned (the specific type will be automatically selected depending on hardware capabilities)

 # Examples of the chatbot in action
 ## Screenshot